-However, there’s a way to streamline this process and make it much faster.
-If the decedent left a small estate in their name, the probate procedure can be reduced and made much faster with a small estate affidavit.
+There’s a way to streamline probate and make it much faster.
+If the decedent didn’t leave a large estate in their name, the probate procedure can be reduced and made much faster with a small estate affidavit.

 How small an estate can be to be eligible for this document depends on the state laws.
-Some states like Alabama consider anything over $25,000 to be too large to qualify for an affidavit for small estate.
-Others allow the inherited sums to be as high as $150,000.
+Some states like Alabama consider anything over $25,000 to be too large to qualify for an affidavit for a small estate.
+Some states allow the inherited sums to be as high as $150,000.

-Do you know that your inheritance is eligible for this form or you are about to seek legal advice from your attorney on this matter and only lack the template?
-You can download a free small estate affidavit template here.
+You know that your inheritance is eligible for this form or you are about to seek legal advice from your attorney on this matter and only lack the form?
+You can download a free small estate affidavit form at FormsPal.

 First off, a small estate affidavit only applies when there is no last will and testament.
 At least, that is the case in most states.
 If the person died with a valid last will, you should go through the formal procedure of probate.